brandonscolieri/FaceValue/README.md

 ## AffectNet and Data Processing

-The original AffectNet dataset is comprised of approximately 1,000,000 in-the-wild facial images that were gathered by querying Google, Bing, and Yahoo using 1,250 emotion related tags in English, Spanish, Portuguese, German, Arabic, and Farsi.
-About half of the original dataset was manually categorized into the following eleven discrete categories: neutral, happy, sad, surprise, fear, disgust, anger, contempt, none, uncertain, and non-face.
+The original AffectNet dataset is comprised of approximately 1,000,000 in-the-wild facial images that were gathered by querying Google, Bing, and Yahoo using 1,250 emotion related tags in English, Spanish, Portuguese, German, Arabic, and Farsi [1].
+About half of the original dataset was manually categorized into the following eleven discrete categories: neutral, happy, sad, surprise, fear, disgust, anger, contempt, none, uncertain, and non-face [1].
 The image dimensions vary and as can be seen in the figure below, the distribution of images by category is not uniform.

 Distribution from poster here...